SHOP4CF/communication-docs/docs/data-models/index.md

 The concept data models
-(i.e. the definitions of data entities, relationships, and attributes) as well as further explanations of the data architecture are described in the SHOP4CF architecture
-(link to be provided once it is public).
+(i.e. the definitions of data entities, relationships, and attributes) as well as further explanations of the data architecture are described in the [SHOP4CF architecture](https://workbench.ub.tum.de/#/files/238ac0ad-d8b6-4271-8c02-d5a953bd00cb) (a public link to be provided once available).
 Reviewing the data architecture may be necessary to understand this technical representation better.